Background

 *Non-resident students who obtain CA residency after the first semester, refer to this chart for PIOA amounts.
 Your PIOA award is equal to the PIOA award that resident students who began their studies in the same term receive.

 - Eligibility for PIOAs, and the amount of the awards, will be calculated based on the year that a student starts the J.D. degree at Berkeley Law.
-That means that if admission is deferred, an individual will pay the PDST for the year they actually begin the J.D., and a PIOA will not be applicable in the first year of attendance.
-For the second and third years the appropriate PIOA will be applied.
+That means that if admission is deferred, an individual will pay the PDST for the year they begin the J.D., and a PIOA will not be applicable in the first year of attendance.
+For the second and third years, the appropriate PIOA will be applied.
 As of July 2020, the PIOA benefit is extended to J.D. students who begin their studies in fall 2021.
-However, because PDST increases have only been approved through the academic year 2023-24, PIOA amounts are not determined for the academic year 2024-25 or beyond.
+However, the PIOA will not be available starting the academic year 2024-25.

 - If a student starts the J.D. and takes a leave of absence for any reason, the effective PDST will be that of the year the J.D. was started, not the year the individual returns/continues.
 The corresponding PIOA will be applied, so long as it is within the 5-year limit.
 In effect, if a student matriculates in fall 2020, then both the one-year and three-year total effective PDST will be less than if that student matriculates any subsequent year.